morninj/Free-as-in-Bird/README.md

 Free as in Bird
 ===============

 A lightweight, responsive, readable WordPress theme.
+This theme currently powers lessig.org.
+With a few modifications, it will work on any WordPress site.

 Installation
 ------------